shiro102/Anime-Chatbot/SDLC, WBS and Gantt chart.md

 	Anime bot : Bye!
 Come back again soon

-### Here are Two unique cases where the chatbot doesn't work as intended:
+### Here are two unique cases where the chatbot doesn't work as intended:

 #### Case 1: